oddbird/true/README.md

 initially developed for the
 [Susy layout toolkit](http://susy.oddbird.net).
-All of the test code is written in pure Sass, and can be compiled by any Sass compiler – but we also provide integration with
+All of the test code is written in pure Sass, and can be compiled by the Dart Sass compiler – but we also provide integration with
 JavaScript test runners
 (e.g. [Mocha](https://mochajs.org/) or [Jest](https://jestjs.io/)),